Marama Davidson: Feminism

+Te Tiriti o Waitangi

+Marama Davidson describes Te Tiriti o Waitangi as a basis for unity, and for collective care for nature and people, which recognises the unique status of iwi and hapū.

 Donald Trump

 On 5 June 2020, Davidson and fellow Greens Co-Leader James Shaw described United States President Donald Trump as a racist in response to a question fielded by press gallery journalists following the protests triggered by the murder of George Floyd in late May.

 Israel-Palestine

 In October 2016, Davidson took part in the Women's Boat to Gaza, which intended to highlight the Israeli blockade of the Gaza Strip.
 Other passengers aboard included the Nobel Peace Prize laureate Mairead Maguire and retired US Army colonel Ann Wright.
 On 5 October, the Women's Peace Flotilla's ship Zaytouna Oliva was intercepted by the Israeli Navy.
 In response to the boarding of the Women's Peace Flotilla, Green Party co-leader Metiria Turei called on the Israeli authorities to release Davidson and other activists, and to end the blockade of Gaza.

 On 11 May 2021, she and 16 other New Zealand Members of Parliament donned keffiyeh to mark World Keffiyeh Day.

 In September 2025, Davidson called the situation in Gaza a genocide and said that New Zealand should officially recognise it and take steps to prevent it.